Geisler Alm: Hiking the Adolf Munkel Trail to Rifugio delle Odle

 In order to visit the alm, you need to first reach Val di Funes.
 See our post on visiting Val di Funes to understand where this fairytale valley is located in the Dolomites, as well as directions on how to arrive.

 Once you are in Val di Funes, navigate to the Zanser Alm parking area (Parkplatz Zanser Alm), which is situated next to the Adolf Munkel Trail trailhead.
 When you arrive at Zanser Alm, you will see parking spaces and then a sign pointing to two different parking areas.
 If parking is not immediately available, head to one of the other designated lots.
-The cost to park for the day in 2023 is 8 EUR.
+The cost to park for the day is typically 8-10 EUR.

 Hop on the Adolf Munkel Trail by Taking Trail No. 35

 When you press on past Zanser Schwaige, an old-growth pine forest soon lines the trail as it begins leaning more mountainward.
-On this stretch, you can let the babbling rhythm of the Rio San Zenòn stream sync with your footsteps.
+On this stretch, you can let the babbling rhythm of the Rio San ZenΓ²n stream sync with your footsteps.
 Eventually, you will come to a small stone bridge.
-Cross it, and just to your left, the Adolf Munkel Trail beckons, marked as trail no. 35.

 After splashing past the stream, you’re thrust right into the heart of the forest.
 Here, the Adolf Munkel Trail seems to pull a bit of a vanishing act as you find yourself occasionally tangoing with some gnarly tree roots.